drogatkin/webfolder/README.md

 # WebFolder

 ## Purpose
-Explore and operate on a remote file system using web interface.
+Explore and operate on a remote file system using a web interface.

 ## Overview
 As a software professional I always need to manage more than one computer and it is a very common running different OSes and platforms on different hardware.
 I am not a big fan of command line tools however I am not big fan of GUI either.

- My favorite tool is the FAR file manager which generally works well even across network, but you still need to manage to install some ftp server to make access more unified.
+>My favorite tool is the FAR file manager which generally works well even across network, but you still need to manage to install some ftp server to make access more unified.
 So finally I came to an idea utilize web browser.
 Mostly every imaginable platform can run it, so only one part was under question is server side.

-    Certainly I do not have luxury to install a full blown app server to run a certain server side program as PHP or Python module.
-Even Node.js, considering tons of security problems was't a good option for me.
-Using Java servlets brings you even more trouble as installing some sophisticated tools as Tomcat and Spring.
-So I decided to come with something really light weight, which you can carry on a single diskette.
+Certainly I do not have luxury to install a full blown app server to run a certain server side program as PHP or Python module, and even Node.js.
+Using Java servlets brings you even more trouble as installing some sophisticated tools as Tomcat/Jboss and Spring.
+So I decided to come with something a really light weight, which you can carry on a single diskette.
+(BTW a serverless approach can perfectly work too)

 I think I could achieve my goal and WebFolder is simple one file program as big as 1MB and runs on all operation systems but iOS.
 I do not see big deal with iOS, because the OS design prevents managing a sharable file space anyway.

 ## Features

 1. Browse content of a remote machine file system
 2. Sorting files view by name, size and date
-3. Create directory
+3. Create a directory
 4. Upload and download files
 5. Multiple files download including directories
 6. Manipulate with ZIP content (Java 7 required)